Grand Palais: Construction and early years

-Wartime and the Palais
+World Wars I and II

 The Palais served as a military hospital during World War I, employing local artists who had not been deployed to the front to decorate hospital rooms or to make moulds for prosthetic limbs.

 The Nazis put the Palais to use during the Occupation of France in World War II.
 First used as a truck depot, the Palais then housed two Nazi propaganda exhibitions.

 The Parisian resistance used the Grand Palais as a headquarters during the Liberation of Paris.
-On 23 August 1944 an advancing German column was fired upon from a window on the Avenue de Sèlves, and the Germans responded with a tank attack upon the Palais.
+On 23 August 1944, an advancing German column was fired upon from a window on the Avenue de Sèlves, and the Germans responded with a tank attack upon the Palais.
 The attack ignited hay that was set up for a circus show, and over the next 48 hours, thick black smoke from the fire caused serious damage to the building.
 By 26 August, American jeeps were parked in the nave, followed by tanks from the French 2nd Armored Division, completing the liberation of the building.

-Grand Palais today
+Postwar years

+In the 1960s, Le Corbusier wanted the Grand Palais to be demolished to set up the Museum of 20th Century Art there, which André Malraux had entrusted to him.
+The death of the architect, on 27 August 1965, put an end to the project.

+By decree of 12 June 1975, the nave was classified as a historical monument.
+A new decree of 6 November 2000 protects the Grand Palais in its entirety.